LSSTScienceCollaborations/StackClub/CIT.md

 chmod a+x beavis-ci.sh
 ```

-## Testing `beavis-ci`
+## Testing and Running `beavis-ci`
 `beavis-ci` takes a repo name as its argument.
 It also needs a GitHub username and associated API token, in order to push (with the `--push` option) the deployed notebooks to the "rendered" orphan (history-less) branch, exported as the environment variables `GITHUB_USERNAME` and `GITHUB_API_KEY`.
 We also need to specify the kernel
 to run the notebooks with: "lsst" gets us the most recent supported release, as required.
 The `--png` option makes PNG format badges for display in the README tables.
 ```
 ./beavis-ci.sh LSSTScienceCollaborations/StackClub --kernel lsst --push --png
 ```

-## Running `beavis-ci`
+## Aspiration: semi-CIT with `beavis-ci`
 Continuous integration systems check for new commits or pushes; `beavis-ci` is not that clever.
-To achieve semi-continuous integration, we just run the `beavis-ci` script from a cron job.
+To achieve semi-continuous integration, we have attempted to run the `beavis-ci` script from a cron job.
 Here's what that job looks like:
 ```
 crontab -l

 45  11  *  *  * ( cd ~/notebooks && ./beavis-ci.sh LSSTScienceCollaborations/StackClub --kernel lsst --push --png )
 ```
 Note that cron will need to set up your environment variables for the push to work.
+Right now this system doesn't work: the cron jobs don't survive the exit from the container (understandably).
+We're working with DM to try and get this (or something like it) working, but we're not there yet.

 > Notes:
 >